Ben McCormack

-Ben McCormack (born 4 April 2003) is an Irish professional footballer who plays as a midfielder for League of Ireland First Division club Wexford, on loan from Waterford, having previously played for St Patrick's Athletic, where he started his career.
+Ben McCormack (born 4 April 2003) is an Irish professional footballer who plays as a midfielder for League of Ireland First Division club Bray Wanderers.
+His previous clubs are St Patrick's Athletic, Waterford and Wexford.

 Club career

 Youth career

 A native of Harmonstown, Dublin, McCormack started out with top Dublin academy Belvedere, where he earned the opportunity to play for the DDSL representative side at the prestigious Kennedy Cup in 2017, in which he played a starring role in the final as his side won the competition.
 He moved to the academy of League of Ireland club St Patrick's Athletic in November 2017.
 His first season with the club saw him winning the league and cup double with the under 15 side.
 In October 2019, he was part of the under 17 team that won the 2019 league title, beating Bohemians 4–0 in the final at Dalymount Park with McCormack scoring twice at Dalymount Park.
 On 22 December 2020, he played in the League of Ireland U19 Division Final, in a 2–1 win over Bohemians after extra time at the UCD Bowl to secure a UEFA Youth League spot for the club.
 McCormack made his UEFA Youth League debut on 29 September 2021, scoring his side's goal in a 2–1 loss to Serbian side Crvena Zvezda.
 He was part of the side that won the League of Ireland U19 Division in 2022.